-Health system as a whole is 'managing' - Andrew Little
+'Code red' warning: Little says health system is 'managing'

 Little said, however, he only saw the letter "a couple of months ago" when the OIA request came through.

-Asked if he should have been provided with the letter, Little it was about "problems they were having with MIQ" and so was directed to MBIE.
+Asked if he should have been provided with the letter, Little said it was about "problems they were having with MIQ" and so was directed to MBIE.

 "Shane is very good at going on this sort of John le Carre-style escapades for things that don't exist.